-The individual sectors of the industry had different impacts on the creation of employment.
-The guests in the lodging sector lead the industry in job creation.
-The expenditures of the visitors within this sector generated 4,503 jobs-an increase of 451 jobs.
-It was followed, in turn, by the attractions sector (4,118 jobs-an increase of 442 jobs), the VFR [visits to friends and relatives] sector (1,589 jobs), the pass-through sector (1,174 jobs), and the campground sector (123 jobs).
+It was followed, in turn, by the attractions sector (4,248 jobs-an increase of 130 jobs), the VFR [visits to friends and relatives] sector (1,635 jobs-an increase of 46 jobs), the pass-through sector (1,228 jobs-an increase of 54 jobs), and the campground sector (129 jobs).

 The jobs created by tourism can be found throughout the occupational structure, not just in the service sector (Table 2).
-Over one-third of the jobs resulting from tourism spending (34.8 percent) were found in the high-wage occupations of professional and technical, managerial, sales, construction, craftsman, and operatives.
-Tourism produces a wide range of jobs in addition to the front line personnel such as desk clerks, waiters, and ticket takers travelers most often observe.
+Over one-third of the jobs resulting from tourism spending (34.7 percent) were found in the high-wage occupations of professional and technical, managerial, sales, construction, craftsman, and operatives.
+Tourism produces a wide range of jobs in addition to the front-line personnel such as desk clerks, waiters, and ticket takers travelers most often observe.

 Tourism stimulates non-tourism industries such as agriculture, fishing, meatpacking, food processing, brewing and distilling, bottling, floriculture, construction and appliance, furniture, and linen manufacture.
 For example, demand for hotel rooms can create demand for the services of contractors, which generates secondary demand for steel, bricks, lumber, tile, marble, glass, plumbing and air conditioning systems, elevator cars, carpets and a variety of other goods.

 Similarly, tourist demand for restaurant meals creates business not only for restaurants, but for producers and packagers of fresh and frozen foods, butchers, dairies, and ultimately, for manufacturers of farm implements and fertilizers.
 Consequently, a healthy tourism industry means additional business for industries throughout the economy.